 Note that the superposition of the communication and sensing signals in ISAC is a kind of \textit{non-orthogonal} resource sharing, which shares a similar idea with NOMA \cite{liu2017non, liu2018multiple}.
 For NOMA, the information-bearing signals are superimposed at the transmitter and the co-channel interference is partially or totally eliminated by the SIC at the receiver \cite{liu2021evolution}.
-Although there have been some works of interplay between NOMA and ISAC \cite{wang2022noma} and \cite{mu2021noma}, they mainly focused on exploiting NOMA to achieve multiple access of different kinds of communication user.
+Although there have been some works on the interplay between NOMA and ISAC \cite{wang2022noma} and \cite{mu2021noma}, they mainly focused on exploiting NOMA to achieve multiple access to different kinds of communication users.
 However, in this work, we go beyond the scope of multiple access and aim to use the principle of NOMA to coordinate the communication signal and the sensing signal.
 Based on this idea, we propose a NOMA-inspired ISAC framework.
-The key principle is that the sensing signal is further exploited for multicast transmission and added on the unicast communication signal at the BS following NOMA.
+The key principle is that the sensing signal is further exploited for extra communication transmission and added to the existing legacy communication signal based on the mechanism of NOMA.
 The main benefits of the proposed NOMA-inspired ISAC framework are summarized as follows.
-On the one hand, as the sensing signal is information-bearing, SIC can be employed at the communication users to remove the interference suffering from the sensing signal before decoding their unicast communication signals.
-On the other hand, the sensing signal is not only used for radar sensing but also used for delivering extra multicast information, thus benefiting communications and facilitating the sophisticated network operations.
-Based on this framework, we investigate the corresponding transmit beamforming design problems and the communication-sensing trade-off.
+On the one hand, since the sensing signal is information-bearing, the SIC technique can be employed by communication users to remove the interference suffering from the sensing signal.
+On the other hand, the sensing signal is not only used for sensing but also used for delivering extra information streams, thus also benefiting communications.
+Based on this framework, we investigate the corresponding transmit beamforming designs and the communication-sensing trade-off.
 The main contributions of this work are summarized below, which are boldly and explicitly contrasted to the state-of-the-art in Table \ref{table:contribution}.